SharpBit/brawlstats/docs/api.rst

 Member
 ------

-Returns some info about a band member.
-Get this by accessing `Band`_.members
+Returns some info about a club member.
+Get this by accessing `Club`_.members

 .. code:: py

-   members = band.members
+   members = club.members
    print(members[0].name, members[0].role) # prints best player's name and role (sorted by trophies)

 Attributes: